SNICScienceCloud/technical-training/model-serving/README.md

   -- start_instance.py
 ```

-Open the files and try to understand the steps. _You need to setup variable values in the start_instance.py script._
+Open the files and try to understand the steps. _NOTE: You need to setup variable values in the start_instance.py script._

 3. Run the following command.